JustinLove/onelife-client-patches/README.md

 `settings/usingClientTag.ini`

+### compat-disable-messages

+Disables new client messages that will cause the server to boot a client.
+This is mainly for 2hol, so it reuses the client tag flag from the previous patch.

 ### screen-edge-push

 Putting the pointer near the edge of the screen will nudge it over, as far as your character remains in frame.